2010 Davis Cup Asia/Oceania Zone Group IV

 The Asia/Oceania Zone was one of the three zones of regional Davis Cup competition in 2010.
 It was divided into four groups.
 Teams in Group IV competed for promotion to Group III for 2011.

-The Group IV tournament was held in the Week commencing April 19th, 2010 in Amman, Jordan, on outdoor hard courts.
+The Group IV tournament was held in the Week commencing April 19th, 2010 in Al-Hussein Tennis Club, Amman, Jordan, on outdoor hard courts.

-Participating teams

 Format

 The nine teams played in two groups, in round-robin format.
 Each tie consisted of two singles and one doubles match, each best-of-three sets.
 The winners of each group played off against the second-placed teams from the other group for promotion to the Asia/Oceania Zone Group III for 2011.